rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  The reason for that is that all the cells in our body,
 *  including the nerve cells, the neurons,
 *  require the electrolytes in order to function properly.
-*  So we don't just wanna be hydrated.
+*  So we don't just want to be hydrated.
 *  We want to be hydrated with proper electrolyte levels.
 *  With Element, that's very easy to do.
 *  What I do is when I wake up in the morning,